-It depicts colorful ghostly figures and bluish-grey death bodies.
+“The Vision” appeals to the psychological relationship between life and death.
+Moreover, it depicts colorful ghostly figures and bluish-grey death bodies.
 They are hanging as a reminder of the connection between both worlds.
 We continue to live as if they did not exist.
-But many of us, who have lost a loved one, know that our souls never dissolve into nothingness.
+But many of us who have lost a loved one know that our souls never dissolve into nothingness.
 On the contrary, our spirits continue to exist.

 Symbols on this subject present a narrative story.
 The first figure in front of us wears an evil mask.
 The red color is euphoric, temperamental, mad, hungry; you name it.
 Either is the punisher or the savior.
-This refers to people who come up with roundabout words to hurt you later.
+This refers to people who use roundabout words to hurt you later.
 On the other side, the flag he beholds is waving victory.
 This translation is about government manipulation and contradictions.

+I wanted to create a subject between dreams and reality.
+Therefore, I used blurry colors to depict another dimension.
+Indeed, we are free spirits, flowing and levitating, searching for an answer.
 The entrance underneath is the bridge to cross to the other realm.
 And since our paradox relies upon faith.
 We know physically that young kids will enter heaven without conditions.
 But only some of us will get there, following the right path.

 Ultimately, the whole scene celebrates the dead as part of our life—the eternity of heaven, which, in the end, culminates in an insatiable encounter between reality and fantasy.
 And to conclude, in search of a new spiritual well-being feeling.